 In addition to leading to the activation of NFκB, the signaling adaptor TRIF also activates the transcription factor IRF3, leading to production of IFN-B and activation of the IFNAR signaling pathway.
 Previous reports had suggested that in addition to NFκB, IRF3 activation was an important factor in TNF production in response to TLR agonists such as LPS (Covert 2005 REF).
 To investigate whether TNF gene transcription was controlled by solely NFκB or by IRF3 as well, Fetal Liver Derived Macrophages (FLDMs) were derived from wild-type and RelA-/-/RelB-/-/cRel-/- mice and stimulated with LPS.
 Total mRNA levels were measured by RT-PCR, revealing that the RelA-/-/RelB-/-/cRel-/- FLDMs have no appreciable TNF mRNA production, supporting the model that NFκB is essential for TNF gene transcription.
 To investigate whether IRF3 was involved in TNF gene transcription, IRF3-/-/IRF7-/- BMDMs were stimulated with LPS and TNF mRNA production determined by RT-PCR.
 This revealed that IRF3-/-/IRF7-/- had no defects in TNF mRNA production (Fig 2B).
 To ensure that this was true for nascent TNF production as well, nascent transcript analysis in IRF3-/-/IRF7-/- BMDMs stimulated with LPS demonstrated that there is no defect in TNF gene transcription and that IRF3 activation is not needed for TNF production (Fig 2C).

 TNF nascent transcript analysis in LPS-stimulated macrophages revealed differential control between TRIF and MyD88.
 As NFkB was confirmed to be the transcription factor solely responsible for TNF transcription, we sought to characterize NFkB activation in TRIF-/- and MyD88-/- BMDMs in response to LPS.
 Electrophoretic Mobility Shift Assay (EMSA) using a G1G2 probe with NFkB binding sites revealed that NFkB activation is decreased in both TRIF-/- and MyD88-/- (Fig 2D).
 The TRIF-/- have normal early activation (0-30 minutes) but significantly decreased activation following; conversely, MyD88-/- have decreased early activation, but late activation (45 minutes to 4 hours) is unchanged compared to wild-type.
 Given that TRIF and MyD88-mediated NFkB activation is what drives the transcription of the TNF gene, this allows us to create a computational module for nascent TNF RNA using NFkB activity as an input (Fig 2E).
-This simple model consists of a TNF gene containing three kB sites, where NFkB is able to bind.
-Upon NFkB binding, the activity of which is determined through quantification of EMSA experiments, non-processed TNF RNA is produced, which can be processed into mRNA and degraded.
-In this mathematical model, the rate of nascent TNF transcription can be determined by combining a Hill equation based on NFkB activity and promoter binding sites, and a mass action equation for nascent processing.
+This simple model consists of a TNF gene containing two kB sites, where NFkB is able to bind.
+Upon NFkB binding, the activity of which is determined through quantification of EMSA experiments, nascent TNF RNA is produced, which can be processed into mRNA.
+In this mathematical model, the rate of nascent TNF transcription can be determined by a Hill equation based on NFkB activity and promoter binding sites, and a mass action equation for nascent processing (Eq 1.).
 Previous work as shown that PKR activity is important for processing nascent TNF RNA to mRNA (REF), and that this process is at least partially mediated by MyD88 (REF).
 Given that MyD88 and TRIF both contribute to p38 and ERK activation, which are upstream of PKR, in the computational module MyD88 and TRIF equally contribute to nascent RNA processing.
 Using experimentally determined NFkB activity in LPS-induced signaling as an input, this model is able to recapitulate the experimentally determined nascent TNF RNA transcription seen in WT, TRIF-/-, and MyD88-/- BMDMs (Fig 2F).

 Control of mRNA decay by TRIF-p38-MK2 potentiates mRNA expression stimulus-specifically.